tweedegolf/tweedegolf.github.io/_posts/2016-02-16-AR-and-the-web.md

 With the start of the implementation of the WebRTC API around 2012, javascript developers gained access to the video and audio streams coming from webcams and microphones.
 This paved the way for augmented reality (AR) applications that were build solely with web technologies.
 Using webtechnologies for AR is also called "the augmented web".

-Most AR applications use a webcam feed that gets analyzed for certain patters, for instance a simple color field, a movement or a marker.
+Most AR applications use a webcam feed that gets analyzed for certain patterns, for instance a simple color field, a movement or a marker.
 Nowadays there are several other ways to augment the reality of a webpage, for instance using geolocation or devices such as the Leapmotion.

 In this post I will focus on AR with markers.